 Version vector with per-client entry

 The version vectors with one entry per replica node are not enough to track causality among concurrent clients.
 One natural approach is to track causality by using version vectors with one entry per client.
-In the implementation, each client needs to maintain a counter increment it and provide it in each PUT, otherwise we will encountered the problem illustrated below.
-This approach is not very practical mainly because it is a big challenge to maintain the clients stability of the storage system - the application can run concurrent and dynamic threads, it is difficult to the identify and track them.
+In the implementation, each client needs to maintain a counter increment and provide it in each PUT, otherwise we will encountered the problem illustrated below.
+This approach is not very practical mainly because it is a big challenge to maintain the clients stability of the storage system - the application can run concurrent and dynamic threads, it is difficult to identify and track them.

 version-vector-4.excalidraw